Adrian Amstutz: Career

 In 1993, Amstutz entered politics as mayor of Sigriswil, joining the conservative Swiss People's Party (SVP).
 In 1998, he was elected to the Grand Council of Bern.
 He joined the National Council in 2003 and was re-elected in the 2007 elections, garnering more votes than any other candidate in the canton.
-In 2011, he won a close runoff by-election against the Social Democratic candidate, Ursula Wyss, to succeed Simonetta Sommaruga in the upper chamber, the Council of States.
+In 2011, he won a close runoff by-election against the Social Democratic candidate, Ursula Wyss, to succeed Simonetta Sommaruga in the Council of States.
 He failed to defend this seat in the general election later that year, but was elected again to the National Council.

 Unlike most of his colleagues from the Bernese branch of the SVP prior to the spin-off of the Conservative Democratic Party, Amstutz's politics match the conservative course of the national party, which in 2007 caused him to be considered as a potential candidate for the Swiss Federal Council.